Horace Bloomfield

 Horace Orlando Bloomfield (15 July 1891 – 31 May 1973) was an English cricketer.
 He played four first-class matches for Surrey between 1921 and 1922, scoring an unbeaten 107 on debut against Northamptonshire.

 In 1909 at the Private Banks Sports Ground Bloomfield had a successful season with the bat.
 In 1927 he played for a Lloyds Bank XI.

+Bloomfield married Muriel Maude Holland, daughter of Surrey cricketer, Fred Holland, at Penge Congregational Church in 1922.